 Why do I need an audit?

 Firstly, there’s no option.
 All NDIS providers must undergo audit as part of the registration (or registration renewal) process.
 (In Western Australia providers are assessed under the state-based approval process.
 In all other states providers are assessed against the NDIS Practice Standards).
-Audits ensure that services are delivered safely and consistently across Australia.
-And this is why audits are conducted by ‘Approved Quality Auditors’. to ensure that compulsory quality safeguards are adhered to.
+Audits ensure that services are delivered safely and consistently across Australia, and that’s why audits are conducted by ‘Approved Quality Auditors’.

 Secondly, audits help providers to plan more effectively, and compete in the NDIS marketplace.
 They evaluate services and encourage the collection of data that providers can use to promote better services and organisational growth.
 If it’s mandatory, why not make the best of it?